Head's up, there might be affiliate links ahead!

 I’ve been pondering this idea since reading Colleen Yee’s book, Yoga for Life.
 The common thread in the book, something I can certainly identify with, is the underlying feeling of not being enough.
 Not being beautiful enough for my husband, interesting enough for my friends, smart enough for my career, or good enough to be a success.

 Can you relate?

-This has become a fascination for me lately as I sense that I’m not alone in my personal anguish of feeling that I’m a little less than.
+This has become a fascination for me lately as I sense that I’m not alone in my personal anguish of feeling that I’m a little less than I need to be at everything.
 It’s a commonality that most women share, although interestingly, it doesn’t seem to impact men in the same way.

 When I look at how this feeling or belief has played out in my life, I can see how it materializes in a pattern of giving up.
 I can start out on a new path with vigor, but the moment it gets hard, or my insecurities start to rise to the surface, I can find a good reason to give up or throw in the towel.
 It doesn’t always happen, but I can see where it has manifested in certain opportunities that I’ve felt I would never measure up enough, so I gave up.

 I’m at a point in my life where I can no longer let my past limiting beliefs dictate my future.
 To that end,

 - I started working with an EFT coach back in the spring to dig into where these feelings come from and I’m happy to say I’ve healed a lot of old scars that were rooted in limiting beliefs.